 Many examples in the MSPM0 SDK include a SysConfig file with the extension .syscfg.
-This SysConfig project file saves the initialization of systems such as clock configuration, low-power mode rules, ADC configuration, l2C, SPI, and UART configuration, and other peripheral configuration.
+This SysConfig project file saves the initialization of systems such as clock configuration, low-power mode rules, ADC configuration, I2C, SPI, and UART configuration, and other peripheral configuration.
 These project files can be changed in CCS and kept with the project.
-If you want to use the same configuration for another project, the configuration can be easily imported to the new project.
+If a user wants to use the same configuration for another project, the configuration can be easily imported to the new project.